Feasibility and Regularity Analysis of Safe Stabilizing Controllers under Uncertainty: Compatibility of Pairs of Second-Order Cone Constraints

 \section{Compatibility of Pairs of Second-Order Cone Constraints}

 In this section, we derive sufficient conditions that guarantee the feasibility of the pairs of inequalities in~\eqref{eq:socc-worst-case} and in~\eqref{eq:socc-gp}, resp.
-The following definition extends the notion of compatibility~\cite[Definition 3]{PM-JC:23-csl} to any set of inequalities.
+The next definition extends the notion of compatibility given in~\citep[Definition 3]{PM-JC:23-csl} to any set of inequalities.

 \begin{definition}\longthmtitle{Compatibility of a set of inequalities} Given functions $q_{i}:\real^{n}\times\real^{m}\to\real$ for $i\in\{1,\hdots,p\}$, the inequalities $q_{i}(x,u)\leq0$, $i\in\{1,\hdots,p\}$ are (strictly) compatible at a point $x\in\real^{n}$ if there exists a corresponding $u\in\real^{m}$ satisfying all inequalities (strictly).
 The same inequalities are (strictly) compatible on a set $\Gc$ if they are (strictly) compatible at every $x\in\Gc$. \end{definition}